All Episodes

 He does prophecy based on what he describes as seeing three TV screens or three visions.

-Can you imagine that with what you do as sort of a
+Can you imagine that with what you do as sort of the more likely future, the more likely scenario?

-state space trajectories of Entities in this case earth and humans we see as linear.
-We
+It's time and trajectories, state-space trajectories of entities, in this case Earth and its humans, we see as linear.

 Except to say that our children's children will have to rebuild the planet, and that's a character-building opportunity for them.